RichBurman/Project_2_Football_Quiz/README.md

 ### Fixed Bugs

 - The user is now able to return to the start of the quiz, once they have completed all the questions.
 Previously, once the user had completed all the questions, the user was unable to nagivate from this page.
-- The username entered at the start of the quiz is display at the end of the quiz which improves the experience of the quiz for the user.
+- The username entered at the start of the quiz is displayed at the end of the quiz which improves the experience of the quiz for the user.
 Previously, the username was entered and this not brought up in the quiz again.
 - The answer buttons on the quiz are now 'blocked out' once a user has clicked and selected an answer to a question.
 This prevents the user from selecting more than one answer.
 Previously, the user was able to select multiply answers, which affected the validity of the quiz and the scoring system.

 ### Unfixed Bugs